Bank of the Metropolis: Later use

-The bank building was occupied by several office tenants, including architecture firm Jackson, Rosencrans & Caufield; architect Charles B. Meyers; the Employing Lithographers’ Association; engineering firm W. L. Fleischer & Co.; and Jewish organizations.
+The bank building was occupied by several office tenants, including architecture firm Jackson, Rosencrans & Caufield; architect Charles B. Meyers; the Employing Lithographers' Association; engineering firm W. L. Fleischer & Co.; and Jewish organizations.
 The Bank of the Metropolis was merged into the Bank of Manhattan in 1918, though the Union Square West building continued to be used as a banking location.
 Two years later, the building was sold to Dora Kuch for $2 million.

 The building remained relatively unchanged until 1975, when developer David Teitelbaum was granted a zoning variance to turn the upper-floor offices into 145 residences.
 These plans temporarily stalled in 1976 because several banks did not want to finance the $3.3 million conversion project.
-By 1979, the residential conversion had been completed: most of the building was used as artists' lofts, while four floors were being used as dormitory space for the Parsons School of Design.
-The former banking room at the ground floor was occupied by a restaurant, the Blue Water Grill, starting in 1996.
+By 1979, the residential conversion had been completed: most of the building was used as artists' lofts, while four floors were being used as dormitory space for the Parsons School of Design.In 1980 the former banking room at the ground floor became a club called Zippers, under the direction of Lynn Barclay.
+The space then became a restaurant named Metropolis in the mid-late 1980's.
+It was upscale but casual and attracted a young, hip crowd.
+Soon after the restaurant opened, the owners opened a small dance club in the basement.
+The restaurant changed hands in 1996 and was re-opened as the Blue Water Grill.
 The restaurant closed in 2019 due to rising rents.